Minimal Bounded Speedups of Toeplitz Flows: Proving that a Speedup is (Not) Toeplitz

-We want to emphasize that the previous example generated a minimal speedup which could also be represented as a left proper, constant length substitution.
-In general, a minimal speedup of a constant length substitution shift need not be conjugate to another constant length substitution.
-Every example we have constructed where the minimal speedup of a Toeplitz flow generated by a constant left proper substitution is again a Toeplitz flow has the property that the resulting speedup can be represented as a constant length and left proper substitution.
-This leads us to ask if this is always the case.
+In general, a minimal speedup of a constant length substitution need not be conjugate to another constant length substitution.
+However, every example we have constructed (see also Section~\ref{Sec: Sufficient Conditions}) where the minimal speedup of a Toeplitz flow generated by a constant length left proper substitution is again a Toeplitz flow has the property that the resulting speedup can be represented as a constant length and left proper substitution, even when the jump function is not constant.
+This leads us to ask if this is always the case.}

-\begin{question} If we begin with a Toeplitz flow generated from a constant length substitution $\theta$, and the speedup $(X,S)$ is also a Toeplitz flow, must there be a constant length representation of the substitution generating $(X,S)$? \end{question}
+\begin{question} If $(X,T)$ is a Toeplitz flow generated from a constant length and left proper substitution, and the speedup $(X,S)$ is also a Toeplitz flow, must there be a constant length representation of the substitution generating $(X,S)$? \end{question}